 It provides the researcher with ease in describing the attitude of people selected as participants.
 In descriptive research, only one variable is needed for facilitating an investigation on a particular topic.

 It helps you in validating the findings.
 For instance, an investigation has been conducted to gather information about whether management in an organization has the right to get a share in the firm’s profit.

 4. Ethnographic research

 It is research conducted on people having different cultural backgrounds.
-The main objective of such type of investigation is to accumulate, describe and analyze information for creating a new hypothesis related to cultural behavior.
+The main objective of such type of investigation is to accumulate, describe and analyze information for creating a new hypothesis related to cultural behaviour.

 The different research techniques applied for accumulating information are interviews, questionnaires, observation, etc.

 Another objective of ethnographic research is to gain insight into the things which are taking place in a natural setting.
-By facilitating the ethnographic research researcher intend to analyze the implication that could be created from information collected.
+By facilitating the ethnographic research researcher intend to analyze the implication that could be created from the information collected.

 5. Explanatory research